gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

 Configure Pinning
 -----------------

-The following sample configuration shows how to set the public key pin for the two domains the Gini SDK uses by default (``api.gini.net`` and ``user.gini.net``).
+The following sample configuration shows how to set the public key pin for the two domains Gini Pay API lib uses by default (``api.gini.net`` and ``user.gini.net``).
 It should be saved under ``res/xml/network_security_config.xml``:

 .. code-block:: xml